Grand Unified origin of gauge interactions and families replication in the Standard Model

 implying also a possibility for two light vector-like $D,S$-quark species potentially within the reach of the LHC or future collider measurements.

-The superpotential \eqref{super2} possesses an accidental Abelian $\U{W} \times \U{B}$ symmetry whose charges are summarised in Table~\ref{tab:Superfields}.
-Furthermore, the theory has an extra $\mathbb{Z}_2$ parity denoted as $\mathbb{P}_{\ro{B}}$-parity, with the following charges:
+The superpotential \eqref{super2} possesses an accidental Abelian $\U{W} \times \U{B}$ symmetry whose charges, $W$ and $B$, are summarised in Table~\ref{tab:Superfields}.
+Furthermore, the theory has an extra $\mathbb{Z}_2$ parity denoted as $\mathbb{P}_{\ro{B}}$-parity defined as

-where $S$, $W$ and $B$ are the spin, $\U{W}$ and $\U{B}$ charges, respectively.
+where $S$ is the spin.
 In the considered GUT theory, the $\mathbb{P}_{\ro{B}}$-parity replaces the conventional R-parity and forbids triple-squark or quark-quark-squark trilinear interactions in the soft-SUSY breaking sector capable of destabilising the proton at the soft scale.
-Together with the baryon-number $\U{B}$-symmetric Yukawa sector, this ensures that only $\E{6}$ gauge interactions can trigger the proton decay, highly suppressed due to a large $M_6$ close to the orbifold compactification $M_8\equiv M_{\rm GUT}$ scale.
+Together with the baryon-number $\U{B}$-symmetric Yukawa sector, this ensures that only $\E{6}$ gauge interactions can trigger the proton decay, highly suppressed by a large $M_6$ close to $M_{\rm GUT}$.